isomorphic-software/smartclient-docs/classes/SavedSearches.md

 *   For logged in users with the [adminRole](#attr-savedsearchesadminrole), also allowing users to add, update and remove admin searches.
 What this means in concrete terms depends on whether the dataSource includes an [adminField](#attr-savedsearchesadminfield).
     If an adminField exists, admin users are exempt from userId restrictions when editing or removing records where this field value is set to true.
 When adding a new record it is still recommended the admin user's own userId should be stored in the `userIdField`.
     If no adminField exists, admin searches are identified by having the `userIdField` set to `null`.
 In this case admin users should be able to add, remove and edit records where the `userIdField` matches their own userId, or is null.

-If you are not providing your own [DataSource for storing searches](#attr-savedsearchesdefaultdatasource), searches will be stored to each user's browser LocalStorage.
-Developers should be aware that objects stored in LocalStorage are accessible by all applications deployed to the same host + port.
-This means that if you're loading multiple SmartClient applications from the save server they could potentially access each others' SavedSearches from localStorage, if the same userName and componentId exist in both applications.
-This should not typically be an issue, as we default the [applicationId](#attr-savedsearchesapplicationid) value to the `window.location.pathname` which can't be shared by two applications deployed to the same server, but it could come up if [allowNullApplicationId](#attr-savedsearchesallownullapplicationid) was set to true.

 `searchName` field escaping: by default, any character is allowed in the `searchName` field, and `searchName` are [escaped](DataSourceField.md#attr-datasourcefieldescapehtml) when displayed by built-in UI components.
 If you provide your own UI for saved searches, you should escape the `searchName` field before displaying.
 Otherwise, users could render your application partly non-functional by using special characters or inline script, or a malicious admin could inject code into other user's browsers.
 If you prefer to just limit the `searchName` field to non-special characters, you can just add a [dataSourceField validator](DataSourceField.md#attr-datasourcefieldvalidators) to do this, and the built-in UIs for saved search will handle the validation error as expected (block the save or edit and tell the user what's wrong).